dtcenter/METplus/docs/Users_Guide/wrappers.rst

 MET Configuration
 ~~~~~~~~~~~~~~~~~

 Below is the MET configuration file used for this wrapper.
 Environment variables are used to control entries in this configuration file.
-The default value for each environment variable is obtained from:
+The default value for each environment variable is obtained from (except where noted below):

 :term:`MET_INSTALL_DIR`/share/met/config/GridStatDefault_config